-Both Lagging MVAr and Leading MVAr capability must be tested or demonstrated during the Summer Capability Period (May 1 through October 31, inclusive).
+Both-Lagging MVAr and Leading MVAr capability must be tested or demonstrated during the Summer Capability Period (May 1 through October 31, inclusive).
+Leading MVAr capability must be tested or demonstrated between January 1 and October 31, inclusive.
 Failure to test or demonstrate the resource's Reactive Power capability will result in the disqualification of the resource in the next compensation year.
 If granted an exemption for absorbing Reactive Power as described in section 3.6.6 of this manual, a resource is not required to demonstrate Leading Reactive Power capability.
 The Supplier's AVR must be enabled and providing automatic voltage control during the demonstration period.